Whether you’ve just been bitten by the running bug or doing it for a while now, you know running could be boring sometimes.

 As the name implies, it’s everything new in the world of running.

 Hear about the latest news, issues, related products, publications and personalities in the field of running every month.

 If you like getting updated about running while on your long run, this one’s for you.

 Hosts Rick Pearson and Ben Hobson, and their invited guests will fill you in on the stories you might have missed lately.

 Feeling a bit heavy and needing some motivation to start running?

 Join Martinus Evans, a plus-size athlete as he hosts this podcast.
 Martinus interviews other athletes about their journey from their old sedentary lives to an active lifestyle, and the challenges in between.

-Get real inspiration as you start or struggle to maintain your journey to fitness.
+Get real inspiration as you start or struggle in your journey to fitness.

-This is good, serious stuff to help you do that first step or nudge you to run that extra lap.
+This is good, serious stuff to help you do that first step or nudge you to go that extra lap.